Journal Entry - Wednesday, October 30, 2024

 Best, Brad

 Those are the words chosen by the campaign organizers.
 I think they are good and deliver a good message.
 If it were up to me, I think the word “attack” could use a bit of clarification.
-What Republicans are doing is worse than attack, they are trying to restructure America by perverting its values and they are doing it through the use of lies rather than factual argument.
+What Republicans are doing is worse than attack, they are trying to restructure America by perverting its values.
+What makes it even worse is that they are doing that through the use of lies.

 #1,098